marcelrodriguezricc/wk-bathy/README.md

 # A quantitative evaluation of Optical vs. SAR-based Wave Kinematic Bathymetry (WKB) for deriving ocean depth in the surf-zone

 ## Project overview
-The goal of this project is to derive bathymetric maps by WKB from both optical and SAR imagery from four environmentally diverse coastal areas, then use NCEI Coastal Relief Models (CRS) as a source of ground-truth to compute the Root Mean Square Error (RMSE) for each map, to determine the strengths and weaknesses of each method.
+The goal of this project is to derive bathymetry by WKB for four nearshore areas from both optical and SAR imagery, use existing hydrographic shallow water survey data as a source of ground-truth to compute the Root Mean Square Error (RMSE), and determine the strengths and weaknesses of each method.

 - Step 1: Determine four Areas of Interest (AOI)

-    - Select a variety of locations with diverse environmental conditions.
+    - Select a variety of locations that feature a diverse set of conditions

-    - They must also satisfy the conditions...
+    - For WKB, they must satisfy the conditions:
         - Publicly accessible hydrographic shallow water survey data
         - Swell-wave regime
             - Negligible effects from currents
         - An extended nearshore region of depths below 100 m

     -  And they should vary by...
         - Latitude (turbidity)
         - Exposure to marine processes (depositional/erosional)
         - Seafloor features (reefs, sandbars, canyons, heavy slope)

-    -  Determine a time window based on the following conditions
-        - Window with mean significant wave height greater than 1 m.
-            - This is the average of the highest one-third (33%) of waves (measured from trough to crest) that occur in a given period.
-            - CMEMS Wave Analysis and Forecast
-        - Negligible effect from currents.
-            - Global Ocean Physcis Analysis and Forecast
-        - Additionally, record period and direction for future reference.

 - Step 2: Load and normalize datasets